Parasaurus

-Parasaurus (meaning "near lizard") is a genus of pareiasaur known from fossils collected in the Kupferschiefer in Germany (Hesse, Thuringia and Lower Saxony), dating to the Late Permian (Wuchiapingian).
+Parasaurus (meaning "near lizard") is a genus of pareiasaur known from fossils collected in the Kupferschiefer and Zechstein in Germany (Hesse, Thuringia and Lower Saxony), dating to the Late Permian (Wuchiapingian).
 The type species, Parasaurus geinitzi, described by Hermann von Meyer in 1857, was the first pareiasaur ever described.
 The seven known specimens were redescribed in 2008.

 Discovery and naming

-As early as 1848, pareiasaur fossils have been reported from Germany; some of these fossils may have belonged to Parasaurus.
-It was not until 1857 when von Meyer described these fossils and created the Parasaurus genus. von Meyer classified Parasaurus as a reptile but it was classified as a pareiasaur when the family was created in 1888.
-Lee (1997) classified Parasaurus as a nomen dubium.
-In 2008, Tsuji and Müller re-evaluated the genus.